Syncroness-Inc/IUPAT-dev-servers/README.md

   * `docker-compose up -d`
 ## TeamCity
 ### AWS
-1. Create a Lightsail or EC2 instance with at least 8 Gb RAM
+1. Create a Lightsail or EC2 instance with at least 2 Gb RAM (or at least 4 for a single local agent +4gb for each local agent)
 2. Open port 443
 3. Create and record static IP for instance
 4. Install Docker and docker-compose